-Too many missing lines, especially if they are in the same area, is an indication that the quality of printing when producing models will be poor.
+Too many missing lines, especially if they are in the same area, indicates that the quality of printing when producing models will be poor.
 If this is the case, see "Improving Print Quality," below.

 Note: Acceptable model quality is subjective, and depends on the type and scale (size) of the models produced.
-As a rule, however, more than 15 missing lines in one area of a column is considered unacceptable.
+As a rule, however, if two consecutive lines are missing, or if there are more than 10 lines missing in either column, the model quality is usually unacceptable.